 On 10 January 2021 Sweden implemented a temporary pandemic law, giving the government more legal powers to limit the spread of Covid-19.
 The law makes it possible for the government to take measures such as introducing limits on visitor numbers or opening times.

-- From 6 February 2021, foreign citizens need to present a negative Covid-19 test certificate when travelling to Sweden.
+- Foreign citizens need to present a negative Covid-19 test certificate when travelling to Sweden.
 The test result must not be older than 48 hours.
 More details and exemptions at krisinformation.se.